 Federal and State Courts Address Sexual Violence

-RAINN keeps an eye out for court cases that may impact how we prosecute predators, support victims and prevent sexual violence.
-Below are summaries of key federal and state cases we think are important.
+RAINN keeps a close eye on court cases that may impact how perpetrators are prosecuted, how victims access support, and how sexual violence can be prevented.
+Below are summaries of recent federal and state cases that influence RAINN’s public policy work.

 Kaley v.
 United States